Better-HPC/keystone-api/docs/install/systemd.md

 ### Celery

-Celery and Celery Beat are both included when installing the `keystone_api` package.
+Both Celery and Celery Beat are included when installing the `keystone_api` package.
 Both applications should be launched using `keystone_api.apps.scheduler` as the target application.

 ```bash